BuvinJT/distbuilder/README.md

 # Distribution Builder (distbuilder)
 ![distbuilder logo](https://raw.githubusercontent.com/BuvinJT/distbuilder/master/docs/img/distbuilder128.png)

-This is an open source (GPLv3) Python library.
+"Distribution Builder" (distbuilder) is an open source Python library.
-"Distribution Builder" is a wrapper for other libraries and tools including PyInstaller, the Qt Installer Framework, Opy (Obfuscator for Python), PIP, and more.
+It is a "meta tool", which wraps and combines other related libraries and utilities including PyInstaller, the Qt Installer Framework, Opy (Obfuscator for Python), PIP, and more.

 ## Online documentation